andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 ## The hash tree structure

-Bupstash stores arbitrary streams of data in the repository by splitting the stream into chunks, hmac addressing the chunks, then compressing and encrypting the chunks with the a public key portion of a master key.
+Bupstash stores arbitrary streams of data in the repository by splitting the stream into chunks, hmac addressing the chunks, then compressing and encrypting the chunks with the public key portion of a bupstash key.
 Each chunk is then stored in the data directory in a file named after the hmac hash of the contents.
 As we generate a sequence of chunks with a corresponding hmac addresses, we can build a tree structure out of these addresses.
 Leaf nodes of the tree are simply the encrypted data.